Godfly666/zedboard-adi-pynq/README.md

   STAGE4_PACKAGES_ZedBoard-ADI := ethernet
   ```

-  make sure the name of bsp and bitstream is correct.
+  Make sure the name of bsp and bitstream is correct.

 * Prepare prebuilt image